golang/website/_content/ref/mod.md

 module graph loaded by Go 1.17.
 The `-compat` flag can be used to override the default version (for example, to prune the `go.sum` file more aggressively in a `go 1.17` module).

+See [the design document](/design/36460-lazy-module-loading) for more detail.

+### Lazy module loading {#lazy-loading}

+The more comprehensive requirements added for module graph pruning also enable another optimization when working within a module.
+If the main module is at `go 1.17` or higher, the `go` command avoids loading the complete module graph until (and unless) it is needed.
+Instead, it loads only the main module's `go.mod` file, then attempts to load the packages to be built using only those requirements.
+If a package to be imported (for example, a dependency of a test for a package outside the main module) is not found among those requirements, then the rest of the module graph is loaded on demand.

+If all imported packages can be found without loading the module graph, the `go` command then loads the `go.mod` files for _only_ the modules containing those packages, and their requirements are checked against the requirements of the main module to ensure that they are locally consistent.
+(Inconsistencies can arise due to version-control merges, hand-edits, and changes in modules that have been [replaced](#go-mod-file-replace) using local filesystem paths.)

 ## Compatibility with non-module repositories {#non-module-compat}